 It’s therefore advisable to check searches for your university periodically and respond to any feedback accordingly, even if it isn’t actively directed at you.

 When it comes to negative comments, this approach shows that you’re willing to foster a conversation and actively seek to solve issues.
-With positive comments, it offers a great way to interact with happy customers and build up a better image for your brand.
+With positive comments, it offers a great way to interact with happy customers and build up a better image for your university’s brand.

-Hopefully, these examples will have given you a good base in how to respond to negative criticism online.
 Always bear in mind that social media is a two-way form of communication and not just another outlet for your promotional materials and content.
 To maintain a successful presence, you need to make sure you’re part of the conversation.